-- Illness (including mental-health illness) and medical/dental appointments. - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parent(s) belong(s).
-If necessary, the school will seek advice from the parent's religious body to confirm whether the day is set apart. - Parent(s) travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
-Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision. - If the pupil is currently suspended or excluded from school (and no alternative provision has been made)
+- Illness (including mental-health illness) and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parent(s) belong(s).
+If necessary, the school will seek advice from the parent's religious body to confirm whether the day is set apart - Parent(s) travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
+Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision - If the pupil is currently suspended or excluded from school (and no alternative provision has been made)